 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Lin, Shin-Hua; Yu, Wei-wen; and Galambos, Theodore V., "Load and resistance factor design of cold-formed stainless steel statistical analysis of material properties and development of the LRFD provisions" (1988).
-Center for Cold-Formed Steel Structures Library.
-Paper 72.
+CCFSS Library (1939 - present).
+72.